meyayl/docker-matrix-bootstrap/README.md

 # Docker Matrix Bootstrap for Synology

-This project consists of a script to bootstrap a Matrix Synapse Server along with a Postgresql Server based on Docker Containers.
+This project consists of a script to bootstrap a Matrix Synapse Server, an Element Webapp and a Postgresql Server based on Docker Containers.
 It is specificly designed to work on a Synology NAS.

 ## Precondition